tmforum-apis/TMF641_ServiceOrder/README.md

 service order with all of the necessary order parameters.
 It allows users to create, update & retrieve Service Orders and manages related notifications.

-To access this API; (the Specification, Postman Collection, Swagger file, Swagger-UI, Reference Implementation, Conformance Profile, and CTK) go to the Open API table at:
+To access this API; (the Specification, Postman Collection, Swagger file, Reference Implementation, Conformance Profile, and CTK) go to the Open API table at:

 https://projects.tmforum.org/wiki/display/API/Open+API+Table